knyga/kjscompiler/README.md

 `java -jar kjscompile.jar`

 ###Kjscompile.json
-Instead of kjscompile.json you can specify your own path to configuration file with *--settings* attribute.
+Instead of kjscompile.json you can specify your own path to configuration file with `--settings %path%` attribute.

 `basedir` - directory with JavaScript files;